 The book is actually a collection of the frugal living newspaper Amy published in the 1990’s and laid out in a similar style so a very easy read.

 Confession – I bought this book brand new when it was first released.
 I had been following Jacob’s blog for a few years and wanted all his tips and advice in one place.

 It’s not for the faint hearted and I found it quite heavy going but if you want to focus on creating a framework for your new lifestyle then do have a read.

 There is less on day to day tips and more on setting up your life in order to maximize your frugality and savings.

 My Personal Stories Of Living A Frugal Life

-As a child I didn’t realise my parents were practising what we might call today extreme frugality.
+As a child I didn’t realize my parents were practicing what we might call today extreme frugality.